 Step downs into the music room and master bedroom wing add interest divided the spaces.
 Concrete floor throughout with simple clean lines.

 The walls were purposely erected out of “seconds bricks” - the slight variations in the colour of the bricks creating a gradation like the leaves of autumnal trees.
-The grey plaster with which we covered the bricks lends the home the singularity the architects and clients were seeking.
-The building would indeed look like it was part of the landscape.
+The grey plaster that covers the bricks lends the home the singularity the architects and clients were seeking.
+The building does indeed look like it is part of the landscape.